ydb-platform/ydb/ydb/docs/en/core/concepts/cluster/_includes/distributed_storage/distributed_storage_interface.md

 Each VDisk within a group has a sequence number, and disks are numbered 0 to N-1, where N is the number of disks in the group.

-In addition, disks are combined into fail domains, and fail domains are combined into fail realms.
-As a rule, each fail domain comprises exactly one disk (although, in theory, it may have more but this has found no practical application), and multiple fail realms are only used for groups that host their data in three datacenters at once.
+In addition, the group disks are grouped into fail domains and fail domains into fail realms.
+Each fail domain usually has exactly one disk inside (although, in theory, it may have more, but this is not used in practice), while multiple fail realms are only used for groups whose data is stored in all three data centers.
 Thus, in addition to a group sequence number, each VDisk is assigned an ID that consists of a fail realm index, the index that a fail domain has in a fail realm, and the index that a VDisk has in the fail domain.
 In string form, this ID is written as `VDISK[GroupId:GroupGeneration:FailRealm:FailDomain:VDisk]`.

 All fail realms have the same number of fail domains, and all fail domains include the same number of disks.
 The number of the fail realms, the number of the fail domains inside the fail realm, and the number of the disks inside the fail domain make up the geometry of the group.
 The geometry depends on the way the data is encoded in the group.
 For example, for block-4-2 numFailRealms = 1, numFailDomainsInFailRealm >= 8 (only 8 fail realms are used in practice), numVDisksInFailDomain >= 1 (strictly 1 fail domain is used in practice).
 For mirror-3-dc numFailRealms >= 3, numFailDomainsInFailRealm >= 3, and numVDisksInFailDomain >= 1 (3x3x1 are used).